HankB/txtutil/README.md

 useful for debugging to see messages as sent and received.
 I figured I'd create a separate 'util' repo and put stuff like this in there.
 And I did.
 Then I read at https://blog.golang.org/package-names "Avoid meaningless package names.
 Packages named util, common, or misc provide clients with no sense of what the package contains."

-I renamed to 'txtutil' hoping that was a good name (and not really thionkoing so.)
+I renamed to 'txtutil' hoping that was a good name (and not really thinking so.)